 - If your toddler gets sick, be proactive about their fluid intake.
 Start giving them extra water and a rehydration solution at the first sign of an illness.

-- Toddlers who won’t eat or drink due to a sore throat may need to ease the pain with acetaminophen or ibuprofen.
+- Toddlers who won’t eat or drink due to a sore throat may need to ease the pain with acetaminophen (Tylenol) or ibuprofen (Advil).
+Shop for acetaminophen or ibuprofen at Amazon.

 - Make sure your toddler is up-to-date on vaccinations, including the rotavirus vaccine.
 Rotavirus causes one-third of all diarrhea-related hospitalizations in kids under 5.
 Talk to your doctor if you have any concerns or questions about the rotavirus vaccine.